Tatmadaw Government (1988–2011): Forced labour

 According to the International Labour Organization (ILO), despite the new quasi-civilian government taking power in Burma, forced labour continues to be widespread in Burma.
 It is imposed mainly by the military, for portering (that is, carrying of provisions to remote bases, or on military operations), road construction, camp construction and repair, and for a range of other tasks.
 In March 1997, the European Union withdrew Burma's trade privileges because of the prevalence of forced labour and other abuses.
 The same year, the ILO established a Commission of Inquiry to look into allegations of forced labour, coming up with a damning report the following year.

 In November 2006, the International Labour Organization (ILO) announced it was to seek at the International Criminal Court "to prosecute members of the ruling Myanmar junta for crimes against humanity" over the allegations of forced labour of its citizens by the military.
 According to the ILO, an estimated 800,000 people are subject to forced labour in Burma.

 Political imprisonment

 Even before the large-scale demonstrations began in August 2007, the authorities arrested many well-known opponents of the government on political grounds, several of whom had only been released from prison several months earlier.
 Before the 25–29 September crackdown, more arrests of members of the opposition party National League for Democracy (NLD) took place, which critics say was a pre-emptive measure before the crackdown.

 Mass round-ups occurred during the crackdown itself, and the authorities continued to arrest protesters and supporters throughout 2007.
 Between 3,000 and 4,000 political prisoners were detained, including children and pregnant women, 700 of whom were believed still in detention at year's end.
-At least 20 were charged and sentenced under anti-terrorism legislation in proceedings which did not meet international fair trial standards.
+At least 20 were charged and sentenced under anti-terrorism legislation in proceedings that did not meet international fair trial standards.
 Detainees and defendants were denied the right to legal counsel.